Sigismondo Pandolfo Malatesta: Legacy

 Hutton's novel and Charles Emile Yriarte's Un condottiere au XV Siècle (1882) were among the main sources of American poet Ezra Pound's Malatesta Cantos (The Cantos 8–11), first published in 1923.
 These are an admiring albeit fragmentary account of Malatesta's career as a warrior, lover and patron.

 Largely influenced by Pound, as well as by C. G. Jung, the critic Adrian Stokes devoted a study, The Stones of Rimini (1934), to the art created at Sigismondo's court.

 Early in his writing career, E. M. Forster attempted a historical novel about Malatesta and Gemistus Pletho, but was not satisfied with the result and never published it - though he kept the manuscript and later showed it to Naomi Mitchison.

 Henry de Montherlant's play Malatesta (1946) is about the end of Malatesta's life and his intrigues with Paul II.

+Guy Gavriel Kay's 2019 novel A Brightness Long Ago is a historical fantasy heavily inspired by the feud between Malatesta and Federico di Montefeltro.